mohamad-m-jamil/mohamad-m-jamil/README.md

 # Hi, I'm Mohamad Jamil 👋

 ## About Me
-As a full-stack developer, I'm passionate about creating engaging user experiences through web and mobile applications.
+I'm passionate about creating engaging user experiences through web and mobile applications.
 I enjoy exploring new technologies and frameworks to build innovative projects.

 ## Current Learning
 At 42 Beirut, I'm immersed in the core curriculum, focusing on: